cliosight/Docs/README.md

 ## Example of a Dashboard - Cliosight Meetings Portal <a name="dashboard_example"></a>

-[Cliosight Meetings](https://app.cliosight.com/app/dashboards/49/show?noNavbar=true) dashboard provides a quick view of the important stats, reports, charts and forms to test the application and present it in a desired way.
-Please note that it is possible to restrict access in a dashboard and its constituents upto the filter level.
+[Cliosight Meetings](https://app.cliosight.com/app/dashboards/49/show?noNavbar=true) dashboard provides a quick view of the important data.
+It is possible to restrict access in a dashboard and its constituents upto the filter level.
+The default type of a dashboard element is 'report'.

-As explained earlier, the forms help in creating the three important entities of the schema, and the individual reports help in storing the results of an analysis such as the number of groups against each contact.
-A dashboard such as this one, will bring everything together for a unified view.

 ```json
 {